MicrosoftDocs/visualstudio-docs/docs/ide/msbuild-logs.md

 ## Create a detailed log

 1. From the Visual Studio main menu, go to **Tools** > **Options** > **Projects and Solutions** >**Build and Run**.
 1. Set **Msbuild project build verbosity** to **Detailed** in both combo boxes.
-The top one controls build verbosity in the Output window and the second one controls build verbosity in the \<projectname\>.log file that is created in the each project's Intermediate directory during build.
+The top one controls build verbosity in the **Output Window** and the second one controls build verbosity in the \<projectname\>.log file that is created in the each project's Intermediate directory during build.
 1. From a Visual Studio developer command prompt, enter one of these commands, substituting your actual path and configuration values:

     ```cmd